openshift/cluster-kube-descheduler-operator/README.md

 - `PrometheusCPUPSIPressureByUtilization`: `avg by (instance) ( rate(node_pressure_cpu_waiting_seconds_total[1m])) and (1 - avg by (instance) (rate(node_cpu_seconds_total{mode="idle"}[1m]))) > 0.7 or avg by (instance) ( rate(node_pressure_cpu_waiting_seconds_total[1m])) * 0` (`node_pressure_cpu_waiting_seconds_total` is reported in OpenShift only for nodes configured with psi=1 kernel argument; the query is filtering out PSI pressure on nodes with average CPU utilization < 0.7 to filter out false positives pressure spikes due to self imposed CPU throttling)
 - `PrometheusMemoryPSIPressure`: `rate(node_pressure_memory_waiting_seconds_total[1m])` (`node_pressure_memory_waiting_seconds_total` is reported in OpenShift only for nodes configured with psi=1 kernel argument)
 - `PrometheusIOPSIPressure`: `rate(node_pressure_io_waiting_seconds_total[1m])` (`node_pressure_memory_waiting_seconds_total` is reported in OpenShift only for nodes configured with psi=1 kernel argument)
-- `PrometheusCPUCombinedProfile`: `descheduler:combined_utilization_and_pressure:avg1m` (`descheduler:combined_utilization_and_pressure:avg1m` uses a combination of CPU utilization and CPU PSI pressure based on a recording rule; CPU PSI pressure is reported in OpenShift only for nodes configured with psi=1 kernel argument)
+- `PrometheusCPUCombined`: `descheduler:combined_utilization_and_pressure:avg1m` (`descheduler:combined_utilization_and_pressure:avg1m` uses a combination of CPU utilization and CPU PSI pressure based on a recording rule; CPU PSI pressure is reported in OpenShift only for nodes configured with psi=1 kernel argument)

 ```yaml
 apiVersion: operator.openshift.io/v1